Rotten Tomatoes: Other criticisms

 American director Martin Scorsese wrote a column in The Hollywood Reporter criticizing both Rotten Tomatoes and CinemaScore for promoting the idea that films like Mother! had to be "instantly liked" to be successful.
+Scorsese, in a dedication for the Roger Ebert Center for Film Studies at the University of Illinois later continued his criticism, voicing that Rotten Tomatoes and other review services "devalue cinema on streaming platforms to the level of content".

 In 2015, while promoting the film Suffragette (which has a 73% approval rating) actress Meryl Streep accused Rotten Tomatoes of disproportionately representing the opinions of male film critics, resulting in a skewed ratio that adversely affected the commercial performances of female-driven films.
-"I submit to you that men and women are not the same, they like different things", she said.
+"I submit to you that men and women are not the same, they like different things," she said.
 "Sometimes they like the same thing, but sometimes their tastes diverge.
-If the Tomatometer is slighted so completely to one set of tastes that drives box office in the United States, absolutely."
+If the Tomatometer is slighted so completely to one set of tastes that drives box office in the United States, absolutely".
 Critics took issue with the sentiment that someone's gender or ethnic background would dictate their response to art.

 Rotten Tomatoes deliberately withheld the critic score for Justice League based on early reviews until the premiere of its See It/Skip It episode on the Thursday before its release.
 Some critics viewed the move as a ploy to promote the web series, but some argued that the move was a deliberate conflict of interest on account of Warner Bros.' ownership of the film and Rotten Tomatoes, and the tepid critical reception of the DC Extended Universe films at the time.

+The New York Times aggregated statistics on the critical reception of audience scores versus critic scores, and noticed in almost every genre that "The public rates a movie more positively than do the critics.
+The only exceptions are black comedies and documentaries.
+Critics systematically rate films in these genres more highly than do Rotten Tomatoes users".
+Slate magazine collected data in a similar survey that revealed a noticeable favor for movies released before the 1990s, that "may be explained by a bias toward reviewers reviewing, or Rotten Tomatoes scoring, only the best movies from bygone eras".